 Loma Linda University currently offers three Post Professional Physical Therapy program options:

-Our PP-MPT program has an orthopaedic and neurological rehabilitation (Neuro-Ortho) integration emphasis with a minor in research.
+Our Masters of Science in Rehabilitation program (formerly post professional masters) has an orthopaedic and neurological rehabilitation (Neuro-Ortho) integration emphasis with a minor in research.
 This is an extremely popular program, especially with our valued international applicants, exceeds capacity every year.
-To be eligible for the PP-MPT program you must have graduated from a 4 (or more) year BS program in physical therapy.
-Our PP-MPT program is a 45-unit (11 months + research manuscript) program.
+To be eligible for the MSR program you must have graduated from a 4 (or more) year BS program in physical therapy.
+Our MSR program is a 45-unit (11 months + research manuscript) program.
 Once you have completed your masters degree program at LLU, you would then be qualified to apply for our 45-unit (11 month, no research) doctor of physical therapy program (PP-DPT).

 Our PP-DPT 45 unit track is a clinical based (11 months, no research) doctor of physical therapy degree.
 In order to be eligible for this program, in addition to your bachelor’s degree in physical therapy, you must also have earned a masters degree.
 Graduates of our PP-MPT program are eligible for this program.
 Students may apply for the program any quarter.
 We will accept students each quarter throughout the school year for the PP-DPT 45 unit track program.

 PP-DPT 65 unit Track

 Our PP-DPT 65 unit track (18 months, no research) is designed for the individual with a bachelor’s degree in Physical Therapy who wishes to pursue a clinical doctorate degree in the profession.
 To be eligible for admission, the applicant must have earned a Bachelor’s Degree in Physical Therapy from a 4 (or more) year BS program in physical therapy.
 As of January 11, 2011 we are only accepting students for Fall Quarter.